Genivia/ugrep/README.md

                   cessed.

            --match
-                  Match input.
+                  Match all input.
 Same as specifying an empty pattern to search.

            --max-depth=NUM
                   Restrict  recursive  search  to  NUM (NUM > 0) directories deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By  comparison,  -dskip skips all directories even when they are on the command line.

            --max-files=NUM
                   If -R or -r is specified, restrict the number of  files  matched to  NUM.
 Specify -J1 to produce replicable results by ensuring that files are searched in the same order as specified.

-           -N, --only-line-number
+           -N PATTERN, --not-regexp=PATTERN
-                  The line number of the matching line in the file is output with- out displaying the match.
-The line number counter is reset  for each file processed.
+                  Specify a negative PATTERN used during the search of the  input: an  input  line is selected only if it matches any of the speci- fied patterns when PATTERN does not match.
+Same as  -e  (?^PAT- TERN)  Negative  PATTERN  matches  are  removed before any other specified patterns are matched.
+Note that longer patterns  take precedence  over shorter patterns.
+This option may be repeated.

            -n, --line-number
                   Each output line is preceded by its relative line number in  the file,  starting at line 1.
 The line number counter is reset for each file processed.

            --no-group-separator
                   Removes the group separator line from  the  output  for  context options -A, -B, and -C.

            --no-hidden